Contents

 Or you want to travel for a conference, and you want approval from the manager for travel.

-If you have different use cases for purchase requisitions, you need a system to support different purchase requisitions.
+If you have different use cases for purchase requisitions for your purchasing team, you need a system to support different purchase requisitions.

 For example, a request for travel or a request for petty cash